Aejohnso/Springboard/Relax_Takehome_Challenge/README.md

 ### Summary of Results

 An "is_adopted" value of 1 or 0 was calculated for each user.
 Adopted users were grouped together, and then statistical significance t-tests were carried out to compare the means and standard deviations.
 Based on the test statistics, below, we can say that adopted users tend to have higher org_ids and are more likely to have been invited by a user.
-And they are more likely to originate from a GUEST_INVITE or SIGNUP_GOOGLE_AUTH, and less likely to originate from PERSONAL_PROJECTS.
+And in the creation_source column, they are more likely to have GUEST_INVITE or SIGNUP_GOOGLE_AUTH, and less likely to have PERSONAL_PROJECTS.

 ![png](Test_Stats_Plot2.png)
 ![png](Test_Stats_Plot4.png)